image

 This video is unavailable in your region.
 Please enable VPN to view

-According to UNCTAD, India was the seventh largest FDI recipient in the world in 2022.
+According to UNCTAD, in 2023, India alongside the United Kingdom also appeared in the top five destinations for both greenfield projects and international project finance deals.
 This shows that as geopolitical events transpire, India is emerging as a reliable alternate destination for manufacturers and supply chain diversification due to its large labor and consumer base, low operating costs, and linkages to important international markets.

 On top of why foreign investors choose India as an investment destination in the first place, i.e.: